morganstanley/binlog/doc/Mserialize.md

     [catchfile test/unit/mserialize/documentation.cpp adapt_custom_type_with_private_members]

+If a type publicly derives from serializable or deserializable bases, it can be made serializable and deserializable without repeating the fields of its bases:

+    [catchfile test/unit/mserialize/documentation.cpp adapt_custom_derived_type]

+The same rules apply as above, with the addition that the second argument must be a non-empty parenthesised list of serializable or deserializable base classes.

 Class templates can be made serializable and deserializable on the same conditions, except that a different macro must be called: